Sincere1One/draytools/README.txt

 Examples:

 To print login&password from the config file:
-$ python draytools.py -p config.cfg
+> draytools.exe -p config.cfg
 	Login and password will be displayed

 To decrypt & decompress the config file:
-$ python draytools.py -c config.cfg
+> draytools.exe -c config.cfg
 	Raw config file "config.cfg.out" will be produced

 To extract firmware and filesystem contents
-$ python draytools.py -F firmware.all
+> draytools.exe -F firmware.all
 	Uncompressed firmware will be written to file "firmware.all.out" Filesystem will be extracted to "fs_out" folder.